By Carlos Cuevas Garcia, TUM

 A real sewer

 Some sections of the sewage system of Barcelona were turned into a testbed for inspection robots in early stages of their development, funded by the programme European Commission and the project ECHORD++, under a scheme called Public End-User Driven Technology Innovation (PDTI).
-In order for the sewer to become a testing scenario, sewage workers had to turn up early before the teams of roboticists came to remove excessive amounts of dust and spiderwebs.
-One side of the road had to be protected with a car from the Ajuntament de Barcelona and with security barriers to avoid anybody running over robot developers, sewer inspectors, and curious people getting close to take a look.
-A second manhole far from the street was a more convenient area to bring an aerial and a terrestrial robot down.
+In order for the sewer to become a testing scenario, sewage workers had to come early in the morning to remove excessive amounts of dust and spiderwebs before the tests started.
+One side of the road was blocked with a car from the Ajuntament de Barcelona and with security barriers to avoid anybody running over robot developers, sewer inspectors, and curious people getting close to take a look.
+A second manhole far from the street was a more convenient area to bring an aerial and a terrestrial robot down into the sewer.

 An apartment for elderly people